DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-adding-multiple-users.md

 14% of users are linked to 2 providers
 6% of users have more than 2 providers

+This suggests that we should add a user to a provider, rather than adding providers to users.

 ### Number of users per provider